google/distbench/docs/command-line.md

 - `--use_ipv4_first`: By default, Distbench will use IPV6 addresses if available, use the `--use_ipv4_first` flags to use IPV4 addresses instead.

+- `--default_data_plane_device`: Specify an interface for Distbench to use for the data plane (such as eth0).
+By default or if an empty string is specified, Distbench will attempt to guess the most suitable interface.
+This setting can be overridden by the test sequence.